 The Java Island

-Thanks to the coffee smuggled to Java, this island has become the most developed country in Indonesia.
+Thanks to the coffee smuggled to Java and the origin story we've discussed here, this island has become the most developed country in Indonesia.
 It gained its independence in 1949.
 Historically, Java is controlled by the elite class, where the lower classes are working in agriculture.
 Java is now modernizing, but only 75% of the area has electricity.

 Since coffee fueled the development of the island, railway networks were installed to help transport coffee from the plantations to the harbor.
-Even now, Indonesia is still one of the largest producers of coffee, fourth to Brazil, Vietnam, and Colombia.
+Even now, Indonesia and the Indonesian islands are still one of the largest producers of java today, fourth to Brazil, Vietnam, and Colombia.

 Coffee Plantations in Java

-When the Dutch cultivated coffee in Indonesia, the plantations were initially only located in Java; however, as trade expanded and profits increased, the Dutch East India Company grew the coffee plantations to the islands of Celebes and Sumatra.
+When the Dutch cultivated coffee in Indonesia, the plantations were initially only located in Java; however, as the coffee trade grew and profits increased, the Dutch East India Company grew the coffee plantations to the islands of Celebes and Sumatra.

 Although the coffee plantations were proven to be profitable, the livelihoods of the citizens of Java were affected.
 Rather than growing staple crops they needed, they were also forced to produce sugar cane and indigo, apart from coffee.